ipfabric/docs/docs/System_Administration/boot_wizard/change_hostname.md

+---
+description: This section contains information how to change the hostname using IP Fabric Boot Wizard.
+---

 # Update hostname or domain name

 To change the hostname or the DNS domain name of your IP Fabric machine from the